pl4dr/components/README.md

 # PL4DR/components

-Accessible and customizable components that you can copy and paste into your apps.
+Customizable components that you can copy and paste into your apps.

 ## Documentation